 Responsive font sizes in WordPress (and websites in general) have changed a lot over recent years, to the point that I didn’t bother learning what a REM was (lazy of me, I know).
 If you want to completely understand when to use %, px, em or rem for your font sizes, this article is going to give you everything you need to know (without the technical jargon that is just confusing).

-Originally published in 2016, I have updated this post today (at the end of 2021) with a lot more tips and tricks that I’ve learned over the years.
+Originally published in 2016, I have updated this many times over the years with a lot more tips and tricks that I’ve learned over the years.
 Lots of things have changed and there and you must understand what’s in this article to ensure your website works for all your users.

 The answer upfront